baiox86/odf-ofm-mininet-install/README.md

 vagrant up
 ```

 This will create 3 VMs and install everything you need.
 After the script finishes you need to do some things.
-You will need to ssh into the machines, that can be done by simply running "vagrant ssh <machine name>.
+You will need to ssh into the machines, that can be done by simply running "vagrant ssh <machine name>".

 ODL machine: